 The wood grain is unique, a bit like fingerprints.
-Anipo enables to identify a stolen instrument using several specific pictures (see below).
+ANIPO enables to identify a stolen instrument using several specific pictures (see below).

 This process is only available for strings at the moment.
 You can already identify an instrument of any other family with its serial number.
 For image recognition, you will have to be patient a little longer.
-Anipo works on it…
+ANIPO works on it…

 You can choose not to take all the required pictures, but then the visual recognition could be less efficient.

 You must take the pictures as shown on the format above.
-The detailed photos should not include elements that are outside the edge of the instrument.
+The detailed pictures should not include elements that are outside the edge of the instrument.
 If you cannot take them directly as shown on the above example, you can take an overall picture and crop it to keep only the required details of the wood (you can do it in either with from a mobile phone or from the computer).
 But make sure the picture remains sharp.

 The photos should not be blurred or fuzzy.
 In case they are blurred, the visual recognition will not be possible.
-To control the photos quality, zoom in and make sure it remains sharp and clear.
+To control the pictures quality, zoom in and make sure it remains sharp and clear.